FdK-Stuttgart/Associations/README.md

 1. In the `map/database/api` folder open `database.php`.
 Edit user name, database name and password according to (1.), (2.) and (3.) from the previous section.
-2. Upload the `map/api` folder to a directory on your server.
+2. Upload the `map/database/api` folder to a directory on your server.
-3. Open the `map/app` folder.
-In `map/app/src/environments/` open
-   `environments.prod.ts`.
-You will find the following:
+3. In the file `map/app-<PART>/src/environments/environments.prod.ts` containing:
 ```typescript
 export const environment = {
   production: true,